LHCbDev/lhcbpr2be/README.md

 * `DB_*`` parameters corresponds to the standart DJANGO database configuraiton
 * `DATA_ROOT` points to the folder with jobs output files.

+## Import zip files
+Zip files contains [handlers' results](https://gitlab.cern.ch/lhcb-core/LHCbPR2HD).
+You can import them by using the followinf command:

+`./site/manage.py lhcbpr_import /path/to/directory/with/zips`